Treatments for Epilepsy in Children

 Making the decision to have surgery is difficult.
 You don't need to rush into it.
 Unless there's a tumor that's causing the seizures, there's no special urgency.
 Learn about the surgery and its alternatives.
 Make sure that you -- and your child -- feel absolutely sure of the surgery before deciding to do it.

 VNS is a newer type of treatment for people with seizures who haven't had success with medication and are not candidates for epilepsy surgery.
 In some ways, it's conceptually similar to a pacemaker for people with heart problems.
 VNS involves implanting a small device about the size of a silver dollar in the chest.
 It is attached by small wires under the skin to the vagus nerve, a large nerve in the neck, and programmed to regularly emit pulses of electricity to the nerve every few minutes.

-The most common side effect of VNS is hoarseness and, less commonly, discomfort.
-It may also cause a person's voice to change during the few seconds of stimulation (for that reason, people sometimes turn it off before singing or public speaking).
-A doctor will be able to reprogram the device in the office using a computer, and you shouldn't need any further maintenance until the battery runs out, which will probably be about six to eight years.
+The most common side effects of VNS are hoarseness and, less commonly, discomfort.
+It may also cause a person's voice to change during the few seconds of stimulation.
+For that reason, people sometimes turn it off before singing or public speaking.
+A doctor will be able to reprogram the device in the office using a computer, and it shouldn't need any further maintenance until the battery runs out, which will probably be about six to eight years.

 VNS doesn't cure epilepsy, but, like anti-seizure medicines, in most people it helps reduce symptoms.
 Usually, a person using VNS would still take medication, although probably in smaller doses.